-Little brown jobs – LBJs – are tough birds not only to see but to photograph.
+Little brown jobs – LBJs – are tough birds not only to see but for nature photographers to capture.
 Once you understand more about these birds and see their subtle beauty, however, you can craft amazing photos.

 House Sparrow: the most common LBJ